 The islands are characterized by their wealth of bird and fish fauna.
 They are a fundamental part of the reproductive processes of endangered species, such as the Humpbacked Whale (Megaptera novaeangliae) and the Olive Ridley (Lepidochelys olivacea).

 The islands also harbor the largest nesting colonies in Mexico of the Brown Booby (Sula leucogaster), the Bridled Tern (Sterna anaethetus) and the Brown Noddy (Anous stolidus); and for the Pacific, the Laughing Gull (Larus atricilla).

 The islands are home to 44 different species of plants and wildlife.
 Many species of seabirds use the location as feeding and breeding grounds, these include blue-footed boobies as well as the red-billed tropicbirds.
 There are also many different varieties of coral, which, in turn, are home to a large variety of reef fish species.

-On account of their geographic characteristics and the great diversity of habitat in the locality, invertebrate species such as sulphur sponge (Aplysina fistularis), cnidarian such as hydroids (Lytocarpus nuttingi), anemones, like those in the sand (Alicia beebei), the tube anemone (Pachycerianthus fimbriatus) as well as annelid, molluscs, crustaceans and echinoderms, find in the area a good substrate to develop properly.
+On account of their geographic characteristics and the great diversity of habitat in the locality, invertebrate species such as sulfur sponge (Aplysina fistularis), cnidarian such as hydroids (Lytocarpus nuttingi), anemones, like those in the sand (Alicia beebei), the tube anemone (Pachycerianthus fimbriatus) as well as annelids, mollusks, crustaceans and echinoderms, find in the area a good substrate to develop properly.

 The coastal towns that are involved in the most activities with the islands are located in the municipalities of Bahia de Banderas and Puerto Vallarta.
 Populations close to the islands practice artisanal fishing even though fishermen have seen the greatest economic opportunity for their families in ecotourism.